The IWT has been actively working on the conservation of the marine environment since 2009. Below are links to our recent press release.

 More information about our Bigger and Better campaign can be found here.

-The IWT has lodged a submission to the Public consultation on Trawling Activity Inside 6nm
+The IWT has launched a public consultation on Trawling Activity Inside 6nm

 You can see the submission here – IWT submission to trawling restrictions within 6nm